-What is a life annuity?
+What is a Life Annuity?

 Canadian Life Pay Annuities are only issued by Canadian Life Insurance companies.
-A life annuity is an insurance contract which traditionally provides an income for the rest of a person’s life.
+A life annuity is an insurance contract that traditionally provides an income for the rest of a person’s life.
 An annuity is like a life insurance policy in reverse.
 The purchaser gives the life insurance company a lump sum of money and the life insurance company pays the purchaser a guaranteed regular income, either monthly, quarterly, semi-annually or annually for life.

-What is an Annuitant:
+What is an Annuitant?

 An Annuitant is the person during whose life an annuity is payable.

-What is a joint annuity:
+What is a joint annuity?

-A joint life annuity provides income for the primary annuitant of the policy and – after that person dies – income for the lifetime of the spouse, if the spouse is still alive.
+A joint life annuity provides income for the primary annuitant of the policy and – after that person dies – income for the lifetime of the spouse if the spouse is still alive.
 This option ensures that income continues until both the primary annuitant and the secondary annuitant [spouse] die.
-The purchaser gives the life insurance company a lump sum of money and the life insurance company creates an annuity contract that pays the purchaser a guaranteed regular income, either monthly, quarterly, semi-annually or annually for the requested period of time or for life.
+The purchaser gives the life insurance company a lump sum of money and the life insurance company creates an annuity contract that pays the purchaser a guaranteed regular income, either monthly, quarterly, semi-annually or annually for the requested time or life.

-An annuitant who purchases a joint life annuity can set up their annuity so that payments remain the same or decrease by a certain percentage in one of the following situations:
+An annuitant who purchases a joint-life annuity can set up their annuity so that payments remain the same or decrease by a certain percentage in one of the following situations:

 - If the primary annuitant dies first